 Bruce mentioned Henderson's A Glorious Defeat as having "Suggestions for Further Reading" that give the Mexican perspective.
 Some titles mentioned are -- Mexico Views Manifest Destiny, 1821-1846: An Essay on the Origins of the Mexican War by Gene Brack; The View from Chapultepec: Mexican Writers on the Mexican American War ed. and trans. by Cecil Robinson; The Other Side: Notes for the History of the War Between Mexico and the United States by Ramon Alcaraz, tr. and ed. by Albert C. Ramsey.

+Mexico During the War with the United States by Jose Fernando Ramirez (ed. by Scholes, trans. by Scheer) might also be of interest.
 Santa Anna's autobiography, The Eagle, Chapter VIII, touches on a very personal perspective entitled "The United States Invades Mexico -- My Return and Final Campaign (1845-1848)."
+Hope this helps! |